spencer-shadley/completed-class/class-content/20-State/02-Homework/Master/client/README.md

 ### Adding Assets Outside of the Module System

-You can also add other assets to the `public` folder.
+You can also add other assets to the `public` directory.

 Note that we normally encourage you to `import` assets in JavaScript files instead.
 For example, see the sections on [adding a stylesheet](#adding-a-stylesheet) and [adding images and fonts](#adding-images-fonts-and-files).